 If any information or material included in your case statement subsequently changes or information or material is obtained or occurs after your case statement has been filed, you must disclose the information, material or occurrence to the prosecution as soon as possible.
-You may do this in the form of an updated defence case statement.
+You may do this in the form of a revised Defence Case Statement.

-Notice of Defence Case Statement to other Defendant where jointly charged
+Notice of Defence Case Statement to other [Defendant/Youth] where jointly charged

-If you are jointly charged with 1 or more defendants, your case statement must be given to each other defendant in accordance with any orders made by the Court.
+If you are jointly charged with 1 or more other [Defendant/Youth]s, your case statement must be given to each other [Defendant/Youth] unless the Court orders otherwise.

-Alibi Evidence
+Alibi evidence